ucsd-cse29/fa24/src/week5/number-server.md

 - `handle_shownum(int client_sock)`

     This function responds to the client socket with the current value of `num`.

 - `handle_increment(int client_sock)`

-This function increments the value of `num` by one and responds to the client with `Number incremented!`
+    This function increments the value of `num` by one and responds to the client with `Added <value> to num`

 - `handle_add(char* url, int client_sock)`

-This function increments the value of `num` by the `value one and responds to the client with `Number incremented!`
+    This function increments the value of `num` by the value encoded in `url` and responds to the client with `Number incremented`

 - `handle_response(char* request, int client_sock)`

     This function takes in a `char*` of the request URL and an `int` id of the client socket, and directs the response to the corresponding route.

 For these functions, try implementing them on your own.
 Here, we'll implement the `handle_shownum()` function, with the other functions sharing a similar structure.